imorland/php/README.md

-## PHP
+## PHP Docker Images

-A bunch of PHP images for dev purposes, and possibily production with a few tweaks

-Once a PHP version ihits end of life, it will no longer be updated here, obvs.
-See [Supported Versions](https://www.php.net/supported-versions.php)
+This repository contains Docker images tailored for PHP development.
+They are optimized for development purposes but can be adapted for production use with a few modifications.

+### Maintenance Policy:
+We actively maintain images only for PHP versions that are currently supported.
+Once a PHP version reaches its end-of-life, updates for that version will cease in this repository.

+For a list of currently supported PHP versions, refer to the official [PHP Supported Versions](https://www.php.net/supported-versions.php).